 Ask yourself: What is the cost of repeating the same cycle and staying stuck?
 And what could the benefit be of seeking help?
 It might be that you don’t quite have the belief or hope yet – let us do that for you….

 Counselling for depression

-Talking with a trained professional involves dealing with and managing symptoms of depression, discovering what self-care looks like for you.
+Talking with a trained professional involves dealing with and managing symptoms of depression and discovering what self-care looks like for you.
 As well as getting in touch with what is going on underneath.
 No baby is born depressed.
 We become depressed.
 Why?
 How?

-The counselling relationship can be used to explore deeper root causes to depression symptoms and find a new way of managing your emotional health going forward.
+The counselling relationship can be used to explore the deeper root causes of depression symptoms and find a new way of managing your emotional health going forward.

 Reach out, get in touch!

 Depression is common.